tomsherborne/tomsherborne.github.io/_pages/about.md

 I'm interested in multilinguality, cross-lingual knowledge transfer, structured prediction, croissants and kayaking.

-_I'm on the job market_: I expect to finish my PhD around October 2023 and will be looking for postdoc/research scientist roles from then onwards.
+_I'm on the job market_: I expect to finish my PhD near the end of 2023 and will be looking for postdoc/research scientist roles from then onwards.
 [Let me know](mailto:tom.sherborne@ed.ac.uk) if we can work together!